chs2019/inspect-package-browser-ext/README.md

 ## Disclaimer

 My objective was to learn about developing browser extensions and at the same time produce something useful.
 Please keep this in mind should you be using this extension.
+If you do, I'd love to get some feedback.